What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 cuba starFor all levels of photographers

-The Havana Photo Tour is not a workshop or class.
-And it doesn't matter to us or any other participants if you're working with an expensive DSLR camera or shooting with your compact point-and-click camera.
+Since the Havana Photo Tour is not a workshop, all levels of photographers can join.
+And it doesn't matter to us or any other participants if you're working with a 15,000 dollar pro DSLR camera with a lense that costs the same or shooting with your compact 200 dollar point-and-click camera.
 But, of course, if you ever thought about investing in new gear or upgrading your current equipment, there was probably never a better reason than before taking this tour.

 Cuba photo tour